 Physics of Insects on surface of water

-The surface of liquid due to cohesive forces of molecules below behaves like a stretched membrane, and this property of the free surface of liquid is called surface tension.
+membrane, and this property of the free surface of liquid is called surface tension.

-Some insects survive and move effortlessly on the surface of the water.
-These insects have thin bodies and three sets of legs.
+bodies and three sets of legs.
 The legs have tiny hairs that are hydrophobic.
-This leads to the repulsion of water and flotation provided by the captured air below tiny water insects makes them stride on the surface of water.
+This leads to the repulsion of water and flotation provided by the captured air below tiny

 Image Courtesy USGS.gov